Nieto-/AnamorphosisMadeEasy/README.md

 4)  Enter the viewpoint coordinates as x and z values in inches.

 5) If working with transparent images, select "Preserve Transparency" under "Output Options."
-If you don't want to see the locator circle in your output image deselect "Show Cylinder Base."
+If you don't want to see the locator circle in your output image, deselect "Show Cylinder Base."
 If you have an input image with a WHITE background, you may select "Ignore WHITE" to lower system RAM requirements when rendering (can be useful to speed up the transformation as well).
 The HQ rendering method applies anti-aliasing hints on the polypixels (unfortunately this doesn't perform anti-aliasing on the overall image).
 If HQ RAM usage is too high, try selecting Low RAM option and Ignore WHITE.

 5)  Next click the "Transform" button and wait for the output image to render.
 This can take a while or be very fast, depending on the input image size and if there are a significant number TRANSPARENT pixels (which are ignored).